ColdNightHour/rshell/README.md

 * ``cat >  FILENAME``:  Does not create a new file, but results in an error.

-* When there are even numbers of false statements connected by ``&&`` the last command will get executed, which isn't all that bad in most cases.
+* When there are odd numbers of false statements connected by ``&&`` the last command will get executed, which isn't all that bad in most cases.

+Example-``false && false && ls ; pwd'': prints both ls and pwd, not just pwd.

 * ``cd`` not supported.